Contact

 Biography

-Wendy serves as the Scottish Government’s International Trade & Investment Envoy for Higher Education and is a member of the Department for Education’s Education Sector Advisory Group.
+Wendy also serves as the Scottish International Trade & Investment Envoy for Higher Education, is a British Council Trustee.
 She Chairs the Global Advisory Board for Times Higher Education Student and is a past Co-Chair of UUK Pro-Vice Chancellor’s International network.
-She is a Fellow of The Royal Society of Edinburgh, a Patron of Social Investment Scotland and a member of the Investment Advisory Board of Scottish Equity Partners LLP.
+She is a Fellow of The Royal Society of Edinburgh, a Patron of Social Investment Scotland and an Investment Advisory Board member at Scottish Equity Partners LLP.

 Educated in Canada, US and France, Wendy is a graduate of Glasgow and Warwick Universities and holds an MBA from INSEAD, France.
-As a Visiting Professor at Strathclyde University, she led the Allander Series bringing Nobel Laureates to Scotland and co-editing New Wealth for Old Nations: Scotland's Economic Prospects (Princeton University Press, 2005).
+As a Visiting Professor at Strathclyde University, she led the Allander Series bringing Nobel Laureates to Scotland and co-editing New Wealth for Old Nations: Scotland's Economic Prospects (Princeton University Press).

 Stories